 - Be respectful to your co-workers.
 Be sensitive to those who are allergic, scared of, or otherwise uncomfortable with dogs in the office.
 Check with your co-workers before bringing your fine fluffy friend with you to ensure that everyone is on board with it.
 If bringing your dog in presents a problem, work to find an alternative that works for everyone -- or find another way to give back to the canine community -- like The Humane Society.

 - Use your best judgment.
 If you know that Ruggles is an out-of-control 3-month-old who has yet to master the art of bladder control, it's probably not in your best interest to bring him along to roam the cubicles (and will probably also score you a lot of lunches alone in the near future).
 Your dog should be trained, well-behaved, and have the ability to keep the barking and tearing up the carpet to a minimum (unless your co-workers are okay with that).

-So the question remains: Will every dog have its day?
-That’s for you — and your dog-fearing or dog-loving co-workers — to decide.
+That's for you -- and your dog-fearing or dog-loving co-workers -- to decide.
 What are your plans?